alialib/alia/docs/getting-started.md

 The Core Library
 ----------------

-The core of alia should work on any C++14 compiler.
+The core of alia should work on any C++17 compiler.
 It has no external dependencies.
 The following compilers are officially supported:

-- Visual C++ 2015 and higher
+- Visual C++ 2019 and higher
-- GCC 5 and higher
+- GCC 7 and higher
-- Clang 4.0 and higher
+- Clang 5 and higher
-- Emscripten 1.39.7 and higher
+- Emscripten 1.39.18 and higher

 ### Getting It